Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

 \subsubsection{Seasonal-Trend Decomposition}

-Seasonal-trend decomposition \cite{rb1990stl, dagum2016seasonal} is one of the most common practices to make raw data more predictable, which can separate the series into several different components: trend, seasonal, cyclical, and irregular, namely

-where the trend component $\mathbf{T}$ represents the overall long-term pattern of the data over time, the cyclical component $\mathbf{C}$ reflects repeated but non-periodic fluctuations within data, the seasonal component $\mathbf{S}$ indicates the repetitive patterns over a fixed period, and the irregular component $\mathbf{I}$ is the residuals or remainder of the time series after the other components have been removed.
+Seasonal-trend decomposition \cite{rb1990stl, dagum2016seasonal} is one of the most common practices to enhance the predictability of raw time series data.
+This technique separates a series into distinct additive components: trend, seasonal, cyclical, and irregular.
+The trend component represents the overall long-term pattern of the data over time, the cyclical component reflects repeated but non-periodic fluctuations within the data, the seasonal component indicates the repetitive patterns over a fixed period, and the irregular component is the residual or remainder of the time series after the other components have been removed.

-The trend-seasonality decomposition can be achieved by using mathematical tools such as filters or exponential smoothing \cite{wen2019robuststl, de2011forecasting}. \whx{Previous statistical approaches mainly adopt the trend-seasonality decomposition as data pre-processing \cite{taylor2018forecasting}.} \whx{In deep models, Autoformer \cite{wu2021autoformer} firstly introduces the idea of decomposition to deep learning architecture and proposes a \emph{series} \emph{decomposition} \emph{block} as a basic module to extract the seasonal and trend-cyclical parts of deep features and input series, whose computation process can be formalized as:}
+Such decomposition can be achieved using mathematical tools like filters or exponential smoothing \cite{wen2019robuststl, de2011forecasting}.
+Previous statistical approaches mainly adopt the trend-seasonality decomposition as data pre-processing \cite{taylor2018forecasting}.
+In deep models, Autoformer \cite{wu2021autoformer} firstly introduces the idea of decomposition to deep learning architecture and proposes a \emph{series} \emph{decomposition} \emph{block} as a basic module based on the average pooling to extract the seasonal and trend-cyclical parts of input series or deep features:

-\whx{The series decomposition block is concisely implemented based on a temporally average pooling layer with padding operation to keep the sequence length unchanged.
-This design can capture trends $\mathbf{X}_\mathcal{T}$, and the remainder is taken as the seasonal part $\mathbf{X}_\mathcal{S}$.} The proposed series decomposition block has been widely used in the follow-up \cite{wu2023interpretable, zeng2023transformers, cao2023inparformer, du2023preformer, cao2023tempo} as a native building block of deep models to disentangle the underlying patterns of deep features.
+Implemented based on a temporally average pooling layer, the proposed decomposition block effectively captures the trends $\mathbf{X}_\mathcal{T}$, and the remainder is taken as the seasonal part $\mathbf{X}_\mathcal{S}$.
+This design has been widely adopted as a native building block in the subsequent works \cite{wu2023interpretable, zeng2023transformers, cao2023inparformer, du2023preformer, cao2023tempo} for disentangling underlying patterns within deep features.